S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Delegate decisions on how to respond to drivers affecting multiple domains, to representatives.**

-To make goverance decisions on their behalf, stakeholders send representatives to form a delegate circle.
+To make governance decisions on their behalf, stakeholders send representatives to form a delegate circle.

 Governance decisions made in a delegate circle are acted upon in the various domains it serves.